Sumandora/FrameworkCSGO/README.md

 # Rebuild here using Debug.sh or Build.sh
 ```

+### The situation with Clang
+Using Clang is inappropriate and should be avoided.
+Clang's machine code is too unpredictable, so it is necessary to disable security features.
+However, you can use clang by setting your `CC` and `CXX` environment variables to `clang` and `clang++` respectively.

 ## Usage
 A simple inject script using a debugger like GDB or LLDB is provided.
 Make sure to run it as root user